-Mejadra (from Jerusalem) ~ are you ready for some serious comfort food, Middle Eastern style?
-Mejadra, (or Mujaddara) is a hearty vegan basmati rice and lentil dish that’s sustained Muslims, Christians, and Jews for centuries.
+Ottolenghi’s Mejadra recipe is serious comfort food, Middle Eastern style.
+Mejadra, (or Mujaddara) is a hearty vegan and gluten free basmati rice and lentil dish that’s sustained Muslims, Christians, and Jews for centuries.

 Now we all can get in on the action thanks to Yotam Ottolenghi, who included a recipe for it in his now famous cookbook, Jerusalem.
 I flip through the book whenever I’ve had a frustrating day in the kitchen, and I always come away with a gem.